Zero-sum constants related to the Jacobi symbol: Introduction

-Thus, $T$ does not contain any term of $S_2$ and so, $T$ is a subsequence of $S_1$.
-Let $T'$ be the subsequence of $S_1'$ such that $x_i'$ is a term of $T'$ if and only if $x_i$ is a term of $T$.
-As $f_1(A)\su A_1$, so, by dividing the $A$-weighted zero-sum which is obtained from $T$ by $m_2$ and by taking the image under $f_1$, we will get the contradiction that $T'$ is an $A_1$-weighted zero-sum subsequence of $S_1'$.
+Thus, $T$ does not contain any term of $S_2$ and so $T$ is a subsequence of $S_1$.
+Let $T'$ be the subsequence of $S_1'$ such that $u_i$ is a term of $T'$ if and only if $x_iq$ is a term of $T$.
+As $f_{n|m}(A)\su B$, by dividing the $A$-weighted zero-sum which is obtained from $T$ by $q$ and by taking the image under $f_{n|m}$ we get the contradiction that $T'$ is a $B$-weighted zero-sum subsequence of $S_1'$.

 Hence, we see that $S$ does not have any $A$-weighted zero-sum subsequence.
-Now, as $S$ has length $k+l-2$, so, $D_A(n)\geq k+l-1$. \end{proof}
+As $S$ has length $k+l-2$, it follows that $D_A(n)\geq k+l-1$.